MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 ###### Smart privileged user control features

--   Secure cross-platform privileged user management Control and record “which privileged user have access to what.”
-You centrally define the commands that privileged users are able to run on any UNIX, Linux or Windows platform.
+-   Secure cross-platform privileged user management Control and record ï¿½which privileged user have access to what.ï¿½ You centrally define the commands that privileged users are able to run on any UNIX, Linux or Windows platform.

 -   Simplified policy management with web-based console.
 Centrally manage security policies from a single point.
 The intuitive drag-and-drop interface makes it easy to create rules instead of relying on manual scripting.

--   Detailed analysis with color-coded risk ratings Powerful risk-analysis tools record and play back user activity—down to the keystroke level.
+-   Detailed analysis with color-coded risk ratings Powerful risk-analysis tools record and play back user activityï¿½down to the keystroke level.
 The unique risk-profiling capability points out any collected user input that poses a risk.

 -   Automatic data filtering for continuous compliance Prove compliance with permanent audit records 24x7x365, not only around compliance audits.
 Detailed logs of user activity help maintain your compliance posture.

 ### CA

 #### CA IdentityMinder
-[CA IdentityMinder™](http://awards.scmagazine.com/ca-technologies-ca-identity-manager) helps improve the operational efficiency and effectiveness of IT organizations by providing a scalable and configurable identity management foundation that can organize your identity information within the context of your unique business roles and processes.
+[CA IdentityMinderï¿½](http://awards.scmagazine.com/ca-technologies-ca-identity-manager) helps improve the operational efficiency and effectiveness of IT organizations by providing a scalable and configurable identity management foundation that can organize your identity information within the context of your unique business roles and processes.
 It helps streamline the on-boarding and off-boarding of users, enables the business to manage access requests, and automates identity compliance processes.

 ##### Business Challenges
 Whether applications reside in the enterprise or the cloud, managing the identities and access of users to key resources is a critical function for IT organizations that are under increasing pressure to cut operating costs while demonstrating continuous compliance.
 They must also deal with other challenges such as: